 How to Have A Mind (Glass) Blowing Venice Day Trip to Murano

 Venice is beautiful no doubt about it (we loved it), but it can definitely get overcrowded by tourists.
-Our solution, take a Venice day trip to Murano, an island only one mile away from Venice.
+Our solution, taking a day trip from Venice to visit Murano, an island only one mile away from Venice.
 In our opinion, Murano, Italy is worth a trip just as much as Venice.
 Like Venice, Murano Island also has lovely canals with small streets and several charming buildings and bridges.
 There are also plenty of things to do in Murano, such as the Murano glass museum, but the main attraction is glass blowing.
 Murano is famous around the world for their glass blowing pieces.
 On the island, you can visit a glass blowing factory and watch the artists at work.
-This guide will help visitors on achieving the best venice day trip to Murano Island.
+This guide will help visitors on achieving the best Venice day trip to Murano Island.
 We will break everything down on how to get to Murano Island, how to buy authentic Murano glass (not as easy as you would think), finding the right glass blowing demonstrations and more.

 How To Get To Murano Island

-A Venice day trip to Murano Island is very easy.
+A day trip to Murano Island is very easy.
 Visitors take public transportation from Venice to Murano by ACTV’s waters (Venice’s transportation system).
 Though colorful, ACTV’s map of all the waterbus’ routes look quite overwhelming, so we will make it as black and white for you as possible.

 If you are coming from the most popular route, S. Zaccaria (the waterfront promenade in front of Piazza San Marco and Doge’s Palace), take the 4.2 line waterbus.
 This route takes around 40 minutes.
 The 4.2 line drops visitors off in six different locations on Murano Island, but we recommend either Colonna or Museo.
 Colonna is close to the glass blowing demonstration, whereas Museo is close to the Glass Museum.
 For reference, Murano Island is very small, to walk from Colonna to Museo is around 15 minutes.

-Prices will vary depending on where you start, but can be purchased at a ticket stand in front of the waterbus stations.
-If you are wanting to visit Burano Island and use waterbus’ throughout your visit in Venice, we recommend you purchase a pass that best fits your needs.
+Prices will vary depending on where you start but can be purchased at a ticket stand in front of the waterbus stations.
+If you are wanting to visit Burano Island and use waterbus’ throughout your visit to Venice, we recommend you purchase a pass that best fits your needs.
 For more information please visit Veneto Inside.
 Please make sure you purchase your ticket (don’t try to be sneaky) and if you have trouble scanning it at the stations, keep it with you because someone will ask to see it onboard.

 Exploring Murano Island